John de Warenne, Earl of Surrey1

 Last Edited=28 May 2006

-Sir James Tylney-Long, 7th Bt. was baptised with the name of James Long.2 He matriculated at Oriel College, Oxford University, Oxford, Oxfordshire, England, on 2 November 1756.2 He held the office of Member of Parliament (M.P.) for Marlborough between May 1762 and 1780.2 He succeeded to the title of 7th Baronet Long, of the City of Westminster [E., 1662] on 10 February 1767.1 He held the office of Member of Parliament (M.P.) for Devizes between 1780 and 1788.2 On 17 September 1784 he inherited the estates of Rotherwick and Wastead on the death of his uncle, John Child, 2nd Earl Tylney of Castlemaine.2 On 17 September 1784 his name was legally changed to James Tylney-Long.2 He lived at Draycot, Wiltshire, England.
+He was given the name of James Long at birth.2 He matriculated at Oriel College, Oxford University, Oxford, Oxfordshire, EnglandG, on 2 November 1756.2 He held the office of Member of Parliament (M.P.) for Marlborough between May 1762 and 1780.2 He succeeded as the 7th Baronet Long, of the City of Westminster [E., 1662] on 10 February 1767.1 He held the office of Member of Parliament (M.P.) for Devizes between 1780 and 1788.2 On 17 September 1784 he inherited the estates of Rotherwick and Wastead on the death of his uncle, John Child, 2nd Earl Tylney of Castlemaine.2 On 17 September 1784 his name was legally changed to James Tylney-Long.2 He lived at Draycot, Wiltshire, EnglandG.
 He held the office of Member of Parliament (M.P.) for Wiltshire between 1788 and 1794.2

 Children of Sir James Tylney-Long, 7th Bt. and Lady Catherine Sydney Windsor